 These sticks are great for keeping your hands dry and reducing stress

 Probably not the best sticks for professionals or performing

-- All LA specials drumsticks are designed and manufactured in the USA
+- MADE IN THE USA: All LA Special drumsticks are proudly designed, engineered, and manufactured in the USA.

 3. Vater VH5AW Wood Tip